natiqvahabov/1000-days-ai/Day10 - Hybrid Deep Learning Model/README.md

 # Hybrid Deep Learning Model

-In order to compute each customer leaving probability (regression issue) we will use Artificial Neural Network with the result of Self-Orginised Map.
+In order to compute each customer fraud probability (regression issue) we will use Artificial Neural Network with the result of Self-Orginised Map.
 It's called Hybrid Neural Network.
 The term hybrid neural network can have two meanings:
 1 - Biological neural networks interacting with artificial neuronal models, and 2 - Artificial neural networks with a symbolic part (or, conversely, symbolic computations with a connectionist part).